techidaily/site-ai-voice-clone/source/_posts/new-in-2024-in-depth-review-of-ivona-text-to-speech-by-nextup-technologies.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1304648/15852" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 1.**What is an AI video maker?**

+AI video maker refers to a video creation tool that utilizes artificial intelligence (AI) technology to automate or enhance various aspects of the video production process.
+These tools often integrate machine learning algorithms and computer vision techniques to perform tasks such as video editing, scene recognition, automated video generation, voiceover synthesis, and more.

+With AI video makers, users can create professional-looking videos more efficiently and with less manual effort.
+These tools can analyze raw video footage, apply filters, add visual effects, generate subtitles, and even suggest relevant music or soundtracks based on the video's content.
+Some AI video makers can also create videos from scratch using provided assets, such as images and text, transforming them into dynamic and engaging visual presentations.

+The use of AI in video creation has significantly simplified the process and made it accessible to individuals and businesses without specialized video editing skills.
+As AI technology advances, AI video makers will likely become even more sophisticated, allowing for more creative and innovative video productions.

 ## Part 2\.
 Any differences between an AI video maker and a generator?